Braided skew monoidal categories: Introduction

 satisfying certain axioms.
 Apart from capturing the above example and others like it, the definition is justified in various ways.
 For example in Theorem~\ref{thm:bialgebras} we establish that braidings on the skew monoidal category $\Vect[B]$ are in bijection with \emph{cobraidings} (also known as coquasitriangular structures) \cite{Kassel-book,Street-book} on the bialgebra $B$.

 Let us now give a brief outline of the paper.
-In Section~\ref{sect:monoidal} we define braidings and describe various consequences of the axioms -- in particular, showing that if the underlying skew monoidal structure notion is monoidal then our definition restricts to the classical one.
-In Section~\ref{sect:closed} we introduce the, perhaps more intuitive, notion of a braided skew closed category.
+In Section~\ref{sect:monoidal} we define braidings and describe various consequences of the axioms --- in particular, showing that if the underlying skew monoidal structure notion is monoidal then our definition restricts to the classical one.
+In Section~\ref{sect:closed} we introduce the notion, perhaps more intuitive, of a braided skew closed category.
 In this setting the braiding is specified by an isomorphism just as in the classical setting of symmetric closed categories.
 Sections~\ref{sect:bialgebra} and~\ref{sect:2cat} are driven by our two leading classes of examples.
 Motivated by bialgebras, in Section~\ref{sect:bialgebra} we study skew cowarpings and monoidal comonads on monoidal categories.
-The main result, Theorem~\ref{thm:C^G-C[G]}, asserts that given a monoidal comonad $G$ on a monoidal category $\cc$ satisfying a mild hypothesis there is a bijection between braidings on the monoidal category $\cc^{G}$ of coalgebras and braidings on the cowarped skew monoidal category $\cc[G]$.
+The main result of Section \ref{sect:bialgebra} is Theorem~\ref{thm:C^G-C[G]}, which asserts that, given a monoidal comonad $G$ on a monoidal category $\cc$ satisfying a mild hypothesis, there is a bijection between braidings on the monoidal category $\cc^{G}$ of coalgebras and braidings on the cowarped skew monoidal category $\cc[G]$.
 This is then specialised to the bialgebra setting in Theorem~\ref{thm:bialgebras}.
-In Section~\ref{sect:2cat} we introduce braided skew multicategories and show how to pass from these, assuming a representability condition, to braided skew monoidal categories.
-Using this we exhibit braidings on the 2-categorical examples such as $\FProd_s$.
+In Section~{\ref{sect:multicat}} we introduce braided skew multicategories and show how to pass from these, assuming a representability condition, to braided skew monoidal categories.
+We use this in Section~\ref{sect:2cat} to exhibit braidings on the 2-categorical examples such as $\FProds$.